alef-tav-calendar/alef-tav-calendar/stellarium.md

     - Equinoxes (of date)
     - Solstices (of date)
     - Ecliptic (of date)
-- **View Options** => **Starlore** tab: As the edges of the letters overlap, it is useful to have two charts for even and odd letters.
-Place the Starlore dialogue off to the far right of the screen for easier toggling between charts.
+- **View Options** => **Starlore/Sky Culture** tab: As the edges of the letters overlap, it is useful to have two charts for even and odd letters.
+Place the Starlore/Sky Culture dialogue off to the far right of the screen for easier toggling between charts.
 Load in some landscapes from the area of Mount Ararat.
 - The view and angle of the stars change with your location on Earth.
 I’ll use the following locations:
     - Jerusalem (built-in)